dotnetrdf/vds-common/ReadMe.md

 To use VDS.Common simply add a reference to the DLL for the appropriate .Net version to your project.
 If you are using NuGet simply search for VDS.Common and install it that way.

-For documentation on the features this library provides please see the [Wiki][4]
+For documentation on the features this library provides please see the [Wiki][4].s

+# Ackowledgements

+VDS.Common is developed primarily Rob Vesse with some contributions from Kal Ahmed.

 [1]: http://www.dotnetrdf.org
 [2]: https://bitbucket.org/dotnetrdf/dotnetrdf/src/4365cd7d087158b72c2e4053879bede2e194cdec/Libraries/core/net40/Common?at=default